 The Department Psychological & Brain Sciences (PBS) at UCSB offers a comprehensive, research-based education within the discipline.
-The Psychological and Brain Sciences BS and Biopsychology BS majors are designed to provide students with an appreciation of the scientific study of behavior.
+The Psychological & Brain Sciences BS and Biopsychology BS majors are designed to provide students with an appreciation of the scientific study of behavior.
 Studies range from environmental effects on simple organism response to exploring the concept of human and group behavior in diverse and multi-dimensional situations.

-At the undergraduate level, the department offers two majors: a B.S. in Psychological and Brain Sciences and a B.S. in Biopsychology.
+At the undergraduate level, the department offers two majors: a B.S. in Psychological & Brain Sciences and a B.S. in Biopsychology.
 We do not offer any minors or emphases.
-All students must fulfill the Pre-Psychological and Brain Sciences B.S. or Pre-Biopsychology B.S. requirements to become declared “full major”.
+All students must fulfill the Pre-Psychological & Brain Sciences B.S. or Pre-Biopsychology B.S. requirements to become declared “full major”.
 Full major status allows a student to continue working on upper division degree requirements in courses cataloged PSY 110-199.

 The PBS department’s main focus is on experimental psychology.
 For clarification, PBS department does not provide instruction on the clinical aspects of psychology.
 For those interested in counseling, UCSB’s Gevirtz Graduate School of Education offers an Applied Psychology minor.

 Within the PBS department, Faculty research concentrates on four areas: 1) Cognition, Perception, and Cognitive Neuroscience, 2) Developmental and Evolutionary Psychology, 3) Neuroscience and Behavior, and 4) Social Psychology.
 Once a student is granted full major status in our department, they may select upper division courses in any combination of these areas.